wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Damebot 1**: You must be punished for your insurrection

 **Ken:** _Looking down at his crotch_ I don't know what you're talking about...
-Oh, you mean our little rebellion, well this is hardly the way to treat a captured enemey combatant (prisoner of war).
+Oh, you mean our little rebellion, well this is hardly the way to treat a prisoner of war.
 It's against the Geneva Convention.

 **Damebot 2**: You will be tortured until you tell us everything you know.